Patterson Benero, longtime Denver businesswoman and socialite, dies at 90 - NewsBreak

 Patterson Benero, longtime Denver businesswoman and socialite, dies at 90

-Sep.
-4—Patterson Macdonald Benero, a Denver businesswoman, socialite, journalist and tireless volunteer, died Aug.
+Patterson Macdonald Benero, a Denver businesswoman, socialite, journalist and tireless volunteer, died Aug.
 17 in Denver.
 She was 90.
-A longtime member of the Denver Press Club, she served as president of the Denver Woman's Press Club in 2001 and 2002.
-Benero owned a Denver public relations firm, with Judy Gregory, founded in 1960s, and she volunteered at the Denver Art Museum and Historic Denver among other pursuits and causes, over the years.www.tribuneledgernews.com
+A longtime member of the Denver Press Club, she served as president of the Denver Woman’s Press Club in 2001 and 2002.
+Benero owned a Denver public relations firm, with Judy Gregory, founded in 1960s, and she volunteered at the Denver Art Museum and Historic Denver among other pursuits and causes, over the years.www.denverpost.com

 Comments / 0